These universities are Corporate Education members of ITI offering postgraduate or equivalent qualifications in translation and/or interpreting

 Find out about the different types of interpreting and the skills and qualifications you need to make it your career.

 Do you speak two languages fluently?
 That's a great start.
 However, to become a professional interpreter, as well as outstanding language skills in at least two languages, you also need to have a deep understanding of both cultures, and a broad range of interpreting skills.

 What does interpreting involve?

-Interpreters are different from translators.
+Translation and interpreting are different disciplines.
 Interpreters work with the spoken word whereas translators work with the written word.

 Official interpreters need to have outstanding language skills in at least two languages, be confident linguists, have a deep understanding of both cultures and, above all, master the art of interpreting.

 Interpreting assignments can entail working under pressure, travelling a lot, last minute call-outs and working out of hours.
 But don't be put off by this, as you'll find the thrill of interpreting more than makes up for it.

 In practical terms, no two days in an interpreter's life are ever the same.
 The variety of subjects is astonishing, assignments are often exciting, and you're always out and about and talking to people.

 Interpreters make it possible for people to have a voice and be heard by rendering what is being said into another language.
 Helping people communicate is a truly rewarding experience.

 In short, interpreting is a wonderful career, whether freelance or in-house.